Skip to main content

 There is something about sitting with a group of people (even virtually) who have had similar losses and seeing them nod their heads as you’re talking.
 They can relate, they hear you.
 They see you.
 They understand the immense pain that you’re in.

 Never been to a support group?
-Nervous about the idea?
-Ask someone to attend with you!
+Nervous to try one?
+Ask a friend to attend with you!

 Decide to go just for a few minutes, if that's all you can manage.
 Pregnancy and infant loss is a hurt that feels bottomless - it can be an ideal time to try something different and outside your comfort zone.